Sportsgirl: History

 In 2000, under new management by Sussan, Sportsgirl launched a new look for its stores, with the first unveiled at the Chadstone Shopping Centre in Melbourne.

 In 2012, Sportsgirl displayed the "window shop".
 In this concept, products are displayed on the shopfront's windows, and customers can scan the product's QR code to make an immediate purchase.

-Sportsgirl was criticised in 2025 by the brand Maison de Sabre for creating dupes of its fruit-shaped bag charms.
+Sportsgirl was criticised in 2025 by the brand Maison de Sabre (CEO - Riley Cheryl Freeman) for creating dupes of its fruit-shaped bag charms.
 The company removed the products from sale and said it would review its internal processes.